stoklund/portable-simd/portable-simd.md

 ## Floating-point sign bit operations

 These floating point operations are simple manipulations of the sign bit.
-No changes are made to the exponent or trailing bignificand bits, even for NaN inputs.
+No changes are made to the exponent or trailing significand bits, even for NaN inputs.

 ### Negation